antimatterhorn/yggdrasil/docs/source/advanced_topics.rst

 Periodic Work
 --------------------
-Nidhoggr's controller object permits for periodic work to be inserted at a chosen cadence into the simulation.
+Yggdrasil's controller object permits for periodic work to be inserted at a chosen cadence into the simulation.
 This is done by passing a ``periodicWork`` argument to the controller constructor:

 .. code-block:: python